lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

     ## - - - Processing information - - -
     ##  MSnbase version: 2.1.4

-Below, we examine the quantitative information for first 5 proteins.
+Below, we examine the quantitative information along the whole gradient for first 5 proteins.
 It is also possible to access specific rows and columns by naming the proteins and TMT tag channels of interest.

     ##           X126 X127N X127C X128N X128C X129N X129C X130N X130C  X131
     ## Q9JHU4   0.028 0.034 0.024 0.014 0.026 0.045 0.107 0.341 0.059 0.321